 Native title representative bodies and prescribed bodies corporate

-The parts of the Native Title Act 1993 relating to native title representative bodies and prescribed bodies corporate are administered by the Minister for Families, Community Services and Indigenous Affairs.
+The parts of the Native Title Act 1993 relating to native title representative bodies and prescribed bodies corporate are administered by the Minister for Indigenous Affairs.

-For more information, visit the Department of Families, Housing, Community Services and Indigenous Affairs website.
+For more information, visit the Department of the Prime Minister and Cabinet website.